NgTuanHung051103/docs/hungnt/UC_LP01_View_Learning_Paths.md

 8. **The system immediately refreshes the table with the selected sort order.**

-9. **The Admin can navigate through the list using pagination controls at the bottom.**
+9. **The Teacher can navigate through the list using pagination controls at the bottom.**
 10. **The system immediately refreshes the table to show learning paths in the selected page.**

-11. **The Admin can change the number of learning paths displayed per page (5, 10, 20, 50).**
+11. **The Teacher can change the number of learning paths displayed per page (5, 10, 20, 50).**
 12. **The system displays the number of learning paths per page matching the selected number.**

 ### Alternative Sequence/Flow